Iconic buildings from every state

 Wisconsin: Cana Island Lighthouse

-The 86-foot Cana Island Lighthouse was built along the shores of Lake Michigan in 1869, and its beacon became automated in 1944.
-The lighthouse tower opened to the public in 2008, and visitors can climb the 102 steps to the catwalk.
-The Door County island can be reached by a short walk across a causeway.
+The 89-foot-tall Cana Island Lighthouse was built along the shores of Lake Michigan in 1869, and its beacon became automated in 1944.
+The lighthouse tower opened to the public in 2008, and visitors can climb the 97 steps to the catwalk.
+The Door County island can be reached by foot or haywagon over a causeway.

 Wyoming: Sheridan Inn

-Established in 1893, the Sheridan Inn was partly owned by Col. William F. Cody, aka Buffalo Bill, who auditioned new members for his "Wild West" show from its front porch.
-It was financed by the Burlington Missouri Railroad and the Sheridan Land Company, and was inspired by hunting lodges that the architect had visited in Scotland.
-Today each of the 22 rooms feature Buffalo Bill or key people from his life.
+Established in 1893, the Sheridan Inn was partly owned by Col. William F. Cody, aka Buffalo Bill, who auditioned new members for his "Wild West" show on the front lawn.
+It was financed by the Burlington Missouri Railroad and the Sheridan Land Company and was inspired by hunting lodges that the architect Thomas Kimball had visited in Scotland.
+Today, guests can choose from 22 themed rooms—from Buffalo Bill Cody (Rm.
+201) to other key people from his life, such as Broncho Billy (Rm.
+308).